fossxo/fossxo-gdd/source/gui.rst

 The credits screen uses a different background and soundtrack than the other menus.
 The background consists of one or more Tic Tac Toe games being played in a variety of environments.
-However, the environments are changed several times per game.
+Each environment is clearly visible --- blurring and other effects are not used on this screen.
+The environments are changed several times per game.
 This showcases the many environments of the game.

 The credits screen has its own sound track.
 The music and sound FX of the individual environments are not used.